Who we are

 The strength of Young Lives lies in the knowledge, expertise, skills and diversity of the international team.
 It draws together experts in the field of childhood poverty across a wide range of disciplines – ranging from anthropology, economics, education, health and nutrition, psychology, social policy, sociology, policy and research communication.
 It is the composition of the whole team that lends Young Lives its unique character and potential.

-Young Lives is core-funded from 2001 to 2017 by UK aid from the Department for International Development (DFID) and co-funded by the Netherlands Ministry of Foreign Affairs from 2010 to 2014.
+Young Lives is core-funded from 2001 to 2017 by UK aid from the Department for International Development (DFID) and co-funded by Irish Aid from 2014 to 2015.
+We are grateful to the Netherlands Ministry of Foreign Affairs for co-funding from 2010 to 2014.